FrancaBa/SeaQC-X-Denmark/README.md

 In the scope of this project, this repository has been developed to have an automated quality check algorithm for sea level data in Denmark including traditional machine learning approaches as one step of the QC method.

 ## Goal
 The goal of this work is to generate an automated QC algorithm which can detect faulty measurements in timeseries with a focus on small-scale anomalies.
 The first version focused on classifying sea level measurements in Greenland via a combination of statistical and traditional ML tests.
 The first traditional ML model was trained and evaluated for small-scale anomalies in Greenland.
 Afterwards, the script was also evaluated on Danish tide gauge station data.
-There the training data set has been expended to all type of quality errors and it was evaluated how good the ML-tool performs on it own.
+There the training data set has been expended to all type of quality errors and it was evaluated how good the ML-tool performs overall.
 The conclusion is that it would make sense to combine the ML tool with statistical test for now.

 ## Motivation
 Quality checking of many time series is at the moment only sparsly done and often manually.
 However, with the increasing amount of data, it is important to have an automated approach to assess the quality of measurements/recieved values - as a model can only be as accurate as the input.
 Thus, it is important to have cleaned input data.
 This work will focus on developing an automated quality check algorithm for sea level data.
 Different methods to detect data issues are tested and can be turned on/off by the user based on needs.

 ## Roadmap
 This project started off by flagging tide gauge measurements into adequate groups by using basic assessment and common oceanographic packages.
-However, this only manages to detect faulty values to a certain degree.
+However, this approach only manages to detect faulty values to a certain degree.
 Therefore, a supervised ML algorithm based on manually labelled data is added to mark the left-over faulty values.
 The ML-tool on its own is good in detecting various erroneous data points, but there is still opportunities in advancing its performance.
 First steps would be to re-evaluate the feature selection and expand the training data set.

 ## Output
 The script returns a report describing the various QC test outcomes and a labelled timeseries in .csv with bitmask as well as QC flag.

 ## Overview
 This QC algorithm contains a lot of different (partically overlapping) steps.
 In the config.json, a user can decide to turn the various steps on and off based on their needs.
 The various test are listed and described below.
 The approach of 'better marking too much than too little' is taken.
 Each test leads to a mask where the respectiv column is set to 1 meaning the condition is present, and the column set to 0 meaning the condition is absent.
 All masks for each QC step are pooled together, to a so called bitmask.
 A bitmask is a compact way to store and represent multiple conditions using a single integer value.
-Here, it is worked with 18 bits:
+Here, it is outlined with 18 bits:

 - Bit 0: Shifted period
 - Bit 1: Noisy data period